SathyaVihaan/UseCase-01/README.md

 ## Notes

 - Each EC2 instance runs Nginx and serves custom HTML content
+- created NATGW and placed routes in each private routing table
 - Instances are placed in private subnets for enhanced security
 - All traffic to the instances is routed through the ALB